 Ian joined Canadian Blood Services at its founding in 1998 as a Vice-President tasked with vastly increasing blood collections, rebuilding the donor base and restoring public trust in the nation’s blood system.
 His successful programs received numerous national and international awards.

 Prior to joining Canadian Blood Services, Ian held various executive positions of increasing scope and complexity in the health, energy and communications sectors.

 Based at Canadian Blood Services’ Head Office in Ottawa, Ian continues to be involved in professional and community organizations.
 He is Chair of the Ottawa Hospital Research Institute, and a past Chair of the Hospice at May Court and Ottawa Civic Hospital.

 Dr. Christian Choquet

 Vice-President, Quality and Regulatory Affairs

-Dr. Christian Choquet, Vice-President, Quality Assurance and Regulatory Affairs joined Canadian Blood Services on August 9, 2004.
+Dr. Christian Choquet joined Canadian Blood Services on Aug.
+9, 2004.
 Dr. Choquet is responsible for the overall guidance of Canadian Blood Services’ quality systems, focusing on ensuring that all operations meet or exceed applicable standards and regulations.

 Dr. Choquet holds a B Sc (Hons.) in Biochemistry and M Sc in Microbiology from Laurentian University, as well as a Ph D in microbiology from the University of Ottawa.
 During his academic career he received numerous awards and was widely published in his field of expertise.